 Some of these sound right at home in the 2020s.
 Others, like Alvin, Herman, Clyde, and Floyd feel like old-fashioned boy names.
 Also noteworthy: some favorite classic names and vintage name choices for our sons don’t make this list.
 Oliver, Archie, Silas, Felix, and Sebastian don’t rank, even though parents today often choose them for their antique charm.

-Now let’s take a look at some truly surprising boys’ names from 1905.
-If seriously vintage boy names are your favorite, these rarities might belong on your list.
+Now let’s take a look at some of the more surprising boys’ names from 1905.
+If seriously forgotten vintage boy names are your favorite, these rarities might belong on your list.

 ALCIDE

-Alcide comes from Greek myth.
+Alcide is a Greek name, first heard in myth.
 The hero Herakles – better known by the Roman form, Hercules – also answered to Alkeides, derived from alke – strength.
 Alkeides became Alcides in Latin and Alcide in Italian.
 Despite the name’s Italian origin today it looks vaguely French, thanks to Alcide Herveaux from True Blood.
 Despite the pop culture boost, the name is all-but extinct today.
 Fewer than five boys were named Alcide in 2023, though nine were named Alcides.
 In 1905, Alcide ranked #837.
 Alcides has never cracked the US Top 1000.

 ALDEN